SNCFdevelopers/bootstrap-sncf/templates/intern/4.0/components/breadcrumb.md

 ## Accessibility

-Since breadcrumbs provide a navigation, it's a good idea to add a meaningful label such as `aria-label="breadcrumb"` to describe the type of navigation provided in the `<nav>` element, as well as applying an `aria-current="page"` to the last item of the set to indicate that it represents the current page.
+Since breadcrumbs provide a navigation, it's a good idea to add a meaningful label such as `aria-label="Vous êtes : "` to describe the type of navigation provided in the `<nav>` element, as well as applying an `aria-current="page"` to the last item of the set to indicate that it represents the current page.

 For more information, see the [WAI-ARIA Authoring Practices for the breadcrumb pattern](https://www.w3.org/TR/wai-aria-practices/#breadcrumb).